Southeast Quadrant - ABC Streets

-In time, the neighborhood was renamed the “ABC Streets,” in recognition of its alphabetical collection of names of famous scientists, naturalists and inventors.
-In orderly fashion, streets commemorate Audubon, Ericsson, Faraday and Gerard.
-Other renowned names as streets continue bordered by Park Avenue on one side and Harvard Street on the other.
+In 2010, the neighborhood was renamed the “ABC Streets,” in recognition of its alphabetical collection of names of famous scientists, naturalists and inventors.
+In orderly fashion, streets commemorate Audubon, Beverly, Calumet, Colby, Darwin, Ericsson, Faraday, Girard and Homer.
+The neighborhood boundaries are the east side of Culver Road, Harvard Street to the sough and Park Avenue to the north.
 The academic connection doesn’t continue with Harvard Street, however.
 According to the Neighborhood Association’s online historic timeline, Harvard Street, laid out in 1870, was named for a developer's brother-in-law, not for the Ivy League University in Cambridge, Massachusetts.
-Today its formal boundaries extend north to University Avenue, south to Park Avenue, west to Culver Road (Park Avenue to University Avenue) and east to Winton Road.

 The non-profit ABC Streets Neighborhood Association’s website publicizes events and shares information among neighbors both social and practical, including a “Contractors We Like” page.
-It also holds an annual summer picnic and a winter holiday party and neighborhood caroling along with wine tours and beer tastings.
+It also holds an annual summer picnic, a winter holiday party, neighborhood caroling, with wine tours and beer tastings.

 While nearby Cobbs Hill offers plentiful green space and picnic grounds beside Lake Riley, the neighborhood takes proud ownership of a small triangular-shaped green space located on the corner of Culver Road and Harvard Street.
-The Park was first listed in the City of Rochester Parks Directory in 1917.
-In 1975, it was redesigned and dedicated by then Mayor Tom Ryan.
+The Park was first listed in the City of Rochester Parks Directory in 1913.
+In 1975, it was rededicated by then-Mayor Tom Ryan.

-In 2010, the James Morrison Park had its second makeover through a partnership between the Neighborhood Association and the City Department of Recreation and Youth Services.
+In 2010, Morrison Park was replanted through a partnership between the Neighborhood Association and the City Department of Recreation and Youth Services.
 Well-known landscape firm Zaretsky and Associates donated a design that incorporated the Association’s desire to “enhance the classic aesthetics of the neighborhood and minimizes the maintenance costs.”
-Along with a new dogwood and american elm tree and hydrangea and forsythia bushes, neighborhood Artist Dick Lubey, assisted by Mary Nicosia, transformed a traffic control box into a faux cobblestone park column.
+New planting included dogwood, american elm, hydrangea and forsythia bushes.
+Neighborhood Artist Dick Lubey, assisted by Mary Nicosia, transformed a traffic control box into a faux cobblestone park column.